 ARTIFICIAL DOSE (2020)

 My process begins within the traditional method of two-dimensional art, utilizing graphite on paper to sketch my composition.
 I follow this with a digital illustration rendered into 3D, where I manipulate the negative space after capturing the object’s interaction with light within the surrounding environment.
-The final product is printed with jet ink on canvas and treated with a durable coat of resin. - My Linh Mac
+The final product is printed with jet ink on an acrylic panel or plexiglass. - My Linh Mac